Mind-Hochschul-Netzwerk/traefik/README.md

 ## production setup

-the production setup is located `prod`.
+The production setup is located in `docker-compose.prod.yml` and `.env`.
 Make sure not to expose any secrets to the git repository!